 - checking a concern has been followed up

 - contacting the NSPCC’s Whistleblowing Helpline if you are concerned about how child protection issues are being handled in your own or another organisation.

 Multiple reports from different individuals, groups and agencies help social workers to piece together an understanding of what a child is experiencing.

 A child who is being abused may be afraid to tell or they may not even realise what is happening to them is wrong.
 So if you have concerns about a child’s safety and wellbeing, it is important that you speak out.

 These case scenarios are anonymised or composite versions of real situations encountered by people in faith communities

 Our team of safeguarding experts have provided support to many faith groups, talked at inter-faith events and given advice on specific cases.
 Find out how we can help you integrate safeguarding practices in your faith community.

-Child protection: an introduction course
+Child protection: an introduction - online course

 Our Current Awareness Service for Practice, Policy And Research delivers free weekly email alerts to keep you up-to-date with all the latest safeguarding and child protection news.